All staff in the EYFS follow the safeguarding procedures and policies as part of Dean Field Community Primary School.

 All staff working in the EYFS are first aid trained with at least 2 members of staff having a paediatric first aid qualification.
 EYFS has their own first aid reporting format, which when necessary is shared with whole-school staff.

-Miss Fudge (Reception Class Teacher and Assistant Headteacher for EYFS) is a Deputy Designated Safeguarding Lead and all staff are aware of reporting any and every safeguarding concerns.
+Miss Fudge (Reception Class Teacher and Deputy Headteacher and EYFS Co-ordinator) is a Deputy Designated Safeguarding Lead and all staff are aware of reporting any and every safeguarding concerns.

 Ratios are always accurate with 1:8 in Nursery at all times.
 The children and floor space ratio does not exceed and the environment is regularly risk assessed by staff, the EYFS lead and the premises officer.
 All areas are kept clean and tidy and the kitchen, toilets, sink areas and equipment are cleaned and activities (including water tray) are reset every day to ensure cleanliness and hygiene.